All about gene testing

 The computer you are reading this on is likely due for an upgrade, because its technology has improved markedly over the past couple of years.
-Similarly, if you had genetic testing performed a few years ago, that technology has evolved, too.
+Similarly, if you had gene testing performed a few years ago, that technology has evolved, too.
 At Texas Fertility Center, we employ the latest genetic testing options for our fertility patients.

 TFC doctors and staff recently attended the annual meeting of the American Society for Reproductive Medicine (ASRM) in Boston, and visited with one of our genetic testing partners, Good Start Genetics.
 Dr. Kaylen Silverberg explains an exciting new breakthrough in gene sequencing in this short video: